 the fight of the parents of Jade, 5 years old, suffering from a rare disease

 Of the, pediatric nephrology consultation at Bordeaux University Hospital.
-Nothing to worry about, it happens, maybe a kidney stone, something transient.
+Nothing to worry regarding, it happens, maybe a kidney stone, something transient.
 The child is fine, has no complaints.
 “The kidney ultrasound didn’t turn up anything,” adds the mother.
 But still, whenever she had a cold or a little sick, her pee was red.
 What really prompted us to continue the investigations, monthly urine tests: each time the protein level was abnormally high.
 Jade was 4 years old, when this rate which did not cease climbing gave rise to an in-depth examination, a biopsy of the kidney.

 A rare kidney disease

-“The wait was long, normally it takes about three months to get the results, remembers Caroline.
+“The wait was long, normally it takes regarding three months to get the results, remembers Caroline.
 We were in full confinement and we waited six months in all, the result arrived on a Friday by email.
 We didn’t understand anything, we had to hold out until the meeting on Tuesday.
 We were told the diagnosis as we held the little one on our lap.
 A rare genetic kidney disease, Alport’s disease which weakens his kidneys and progresses to chronic renal failure.
 We were devastated, not ready to hear that at all. »

 Kidney Week on TV7